How Menopause Can Affect Your Smile (Yes, Really)

 5. Do Weight-Bearing Exercise

-Walking, strength training, and yoga aren’t just good for your bones—they help protect your jawbone from osteoporosis and related oral health complications.
+Walking, strength training, and yoga aren’t just good for your body bones - they help protect your jawbone from osteoporosis and related oral health complications.

 Final Thoughts

-How are you taking care of your oral health in menopause?
-I’d love to hear from you—leave a comment or share your own tips!
+So, I’d love to hear…how are you taking care of your oral health in menopause?
+I’d love to hear from you.
+Leave a comment or share your own tips!